They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 They’re frequently used to reveal how an applicant might react to a given situation.

-Rather than focusing on your industry knowledge or skill-set, interviewers will prioritise understanding how you’ve dealt with particular scenarios in your past – and consequently how you might approach future ones.
+Rather than focusing on your industry knowledge or skill-set, interviewers want you to answer competency questions often alongside real life examples of past challenges.
+IN doing so they will prioritise understanding how you’ve dealt with particular scenarios in your past – and consequently how you might approach future ones.

-Designed to make the job application process as objective as possible, each candidate is asked the same set of questions – with answers marked according to set criteria or a “competency-framework” tailored to the role.
-For example, applicants for a customer service role may need to demonstrate their conflict resolution skills.
+Designed to make the job application process as objective as possible, each candidate is asked the same set of interview questions – with answers marked according to set criteria or a “competency-framework” tailored to the role.
+For example, applicants for a customer service role may need to demonstrate their conflict resolution skills and excellent customer service ability.

-While this format might seem a little stilted when compared to a standard interview, it at least avoids open-ended questions, as well as any conscious or subconscious bias on the interviewer’s part.
+While this format might seem a little stilted when compared to a standard interview, competency interviews at least avoid open-ended questions, as well as any conscious or subconscious bias on the interviewer’s part.

 You’ll often see competency based interviews used when previous experience in an industry is not seen as essential, for example an entry-level or graduate position.
-Equally, they’re common practice in the public sector and in large-scale organisations, where HR transparency and equal-opportunities are crucial.
+Equally, competency interview questions are common practice in the public sector and in large-scale organisations, where HR transparency and equal-opportunities are crucial.

 Employers will often let you know if a competency based interview is planned so that you can prepare accordingly.